-Alejandro Bras is an associate in Morrison & Foerster’s Environment and Energy Group in the San Francisco office.
-His practice spans a number of areas, from litigating complex environmental issues in California court and counseling clients on federal regulatory matters, to advising on international real estate deals.
+Alejandro Bras is an associate in Morrison & Foerster’s Environment and Energy Group.
+His practice spans a number of areas, from litigating complex environmental issues in California courts and counseling clients on federal regulatory matters, to advising on international real estate deals.
 Mr. Bras is also actively involved in the firm’s pro bono work, representing low-income individuals in housing disputes, overseeing the work of Berkeley law students participating in the Iraqi Refugee Assistance Project, and working with a nonprofit to aid the protection and preservation of a designated World Heritage Site.

 Before joining Morrison & Foerster, Mr. Bras served as an extern for the Honorable John A. Mendez of the United States District Court in the Eastern District of California.